Aequora at Our Lady Queen of Angels

 About Our Site and Aequora

 Aequora is a K-8 program focused on literacy via Latin.
-At South Baton Rouge Presbyterian Church and The Dunham School, we have chosen Aequora because we believe in the benefits of a classical education.
+At Our Lady Queen of Angels School, we have chosen Aequora because we believe in the benefits of a classical education.
 Through The Paideia Institute’s Aequora curriculum, our volunteers harness the classical languages’ power to improve literacy, cultural understanding, and equity in education — all while making the ancient Mediterranean world fun and accessible to students of all backgrounds.

 Led by independent site coordinators, Aequora envisions Classics as an inclusive, diverse, and socially engaged field.
 Our textbook, Aequora: Teaching Literacy with Latin, introduces the basics of Latin vocabulary and grammar, Roman culture and mythology, and connections between Latin, English, and Spanish, all through games and activities designed to show students that learning Latin is fun!